hyp-do/hyp-do/README.md

 # 👋 Hello!

 Hi, my name is James Travis Mundy.
 I recently graduated with a BSc in Software Development from WGU.
-I'm currently interning at a local creative agency learning their stack and helping whereever I can.
+I'm currently interning at a local creative agency, learning their technology stack and helping whereever I can.

 # 🌱 Currently Learning